CPSCourse-TUM-HN/connecTUM/README.md

-  -t                    Play a game only in the terminal (equivalent to: --no-camera --no-motors) --no-camera           Play a game using the terminal instead of the camera --no-motors           Play a game without moving the motors
+  -t                    Play a game only in the terminal (equivalent to: --no-camera --no-motors) --no-camera           Play a game using the terminal instead of the camera --no-motors           Play a game without moving the motors --no-gui              Play a game without starting the WebApp server
 ```

 ### Graphic Interface